Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Implications of local sign stability on the spectra of random graphs

-In~\ref{app:HusimiPlateau} we refine the results of Fig.~\ref{fig:leading_eig_jacobian} for $\langle\Re(\lambda_1(\mathbf{J}))\rangle$ as a function of $N$, by considering the limit $d_{\rm min}\rightarrow 0$.
+In~\ref{app:HusimiPlateau} we refine the results of Fig.~\ref{fig:leading_eig_jacobian} for $\langle\Re[\lambda_1(\mathbf{J})]\rangle$ as a function of $N$, by considering the limit $d_{\rm min}\rightarrow 0$.
 In this limit, the antagonistic, Husimi tree exhibits strong transient effects, which we call the Husimi plateau.
-Nevertheless, in the $d_{\rm min}\rightarrow 0$ regime, the results remain in correspondence with Fig.~\ref{fig:leading_eig_jacobian} and the LSS conjecture.
+Nevertheless the results remain consistent with Fig.~\ref{fig:leading_eig_jacobian} as they eventually show a growth of $\langle\Re[\lambda_1(\mathbf{J})]\rangle$ with $N$.
+Note however that we do not expect that the conclusion about the finiteness of the boundary of the spectrum on the real axis at large $N$ in the antagonistic Erd\H{o}s-R\'{e}nyi case could be just the result of a finite size effect in correspondence of a long Husimi-like plateau, because the Husimi plateau only forms for fine-tuned values of $d_{\rm min}$, while in the antagonistic Erd\H{o}s-R\'{e}nyi case the leading eigenvalue seems to always converge to a finite value as we could not observe any divergence for any choice of the $d_{\rm min}$ studied.

 The results in Fig.~\ref{fig:leading_eig_jacobian} have interesting implications for the linear stability of ecosystems.
-Recalling the classical linear stability condition $\Re(\lambda_1(\mathbf{J})) < 0$, the results in Fig.~\ref{fig:leading_eig_jacobian} imply that system size $N$ is not an important parameter for the stability of systems defined on locally sign stable graphs, while system size $N$ is an important parameter in the general case of models defined on graphs with sign-symmetric interactions or with short cycles, as stability is only attained for small enough values of $N$.
+Recalling the classical linear stability condition $\Re[\lambda_1(\mathbf{J})] < 0$, the results in Fig.~\ref{fig:leading_eig_jacobian} imply that system size $N$ is not an important parameter for the linear stability of systems defined on strongly locally sign stable graphs, which therefore are absolutely stable.
+On the other hand, system size $N$ is an important parameter in the general case of models defined on graphs with sign-symmetric interactions or with a number of short cycles growing with $N$, as in the latter cases stability is only attained for small enough values of $N$.